tycooon/memery/README.md

 # Memery

 Memery is a gem for memoization in Ruby.
-Example:

 ## Usage